GAHT Plotter

 Model assumptions

-• The injectable estradiol cypionate curve is anchored mainly to the classic 5 mg oil-depot peak around day 4, while the later-day Depo-Estradiol migraine-challenge study is used only as a rough late-tail cross-check that helped pull the old curve down at 2 to 3 weeks.
+• The injectable estradiol cypionate curve is anchored mainly to the classic 5 mg oil-depot peak around day 4, while the later-day Depo-Estradiol migraine-challenge study is used only as a rough late-tail cross-check that helps keep the curve from running too high at 2 to 3 weeks.

 • The older contraceptive aqueous-suspension study remains in the source list only as a route-timescale and vehicle contrast, not as the main calibration for contemporary GAHT-style oil-depot estradiol cypionate.

-• Direct modern subQ-only serial PK tables remain sparse, so the app currently uses one combined injectable cypionate curve rather than separate IM and subQ curves.
+• Direct modern subQ-only serial PK tables remain sparse, so the app currently uses one shared IM/subQ injectable cypionate curve rather than separate route-specific fits.

-• That combined route treatment is backed by transfeminine IM-vs-SC comparison cohorts and a newer subcutaneous real-world cohort, all of which support similar therapeutic attainment once dose and timing are considered.
+• That shared route treatment is backed by transfeminine cohort and clinic-timing studies, all of which support similar therapeutic attainment once dose and timing are considered rather than proving dense serial PK equivalence.

 • Contemporary transfeminine weekly injection data are used as a clinic-timing cross-check rather than a clean route-specific single-dose calibration source.